machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 #### Purpose

 Implement this interface when you want to contribute a reusable bundle of related tools.
-Each public method annotated with `@Tool` is automatically registered as a callable tool.
+Each public method annotated with `@Tool` or `@Prompt` is automatically registered when the instance is passed to `provider.addTool(instance)`.
 A single implementation can register one tool or many tools.

 #### How it behaves

 A `FunctionTools` implementation is typically discovered from the classpath through Java `ServiceLoader`.
-The framework scans public methods on the implementation class for `@Tool` annotations, converts each annotated method into a tool registration, and adds it to the provider.
+The framework scans public methods on the implementation class for `@Tool` and `@Prompt` annotations, converts each annotated method into a tool or prompt registration, and adds it to the provider.

 #### Good use cases